sakshiagrwal/sakshiagrwal/README.md

 ## Hello everyone! :wave:

-My name is Sakshi and I am passionate about solving problems using programming.
+My name is Sakshi and I am passionate about solving problems using programming. :computer:

 <br/> :purple_heart: &nbsp; I'm a 1st year computer science student from Bengaluru, India with a passion for coding and learning new technologies.
 I'm currently pursuing an internship to gain hands-on experience and boost my skills.